Timpson (retailer): Employment practices

-The Timpson Group has been in the top 10 of the Sunday Times 100 Best Companies to Work For every time it has entered.
-The Director of Happiness ensures workers are offered great benefits, such as holiday homes for colleagues, and weekly bonuses and lottery draws.
-The business pays bonuses for exceeding targets, and gives colleagues a day off for birthdays, a child’s first day at school, becoming a grandparent and pet bereavements.
+As of 2005, the Timpson Group has been in the top 10 of The Sunday Times list of "100 Best Companies to Work For" every time it has entered.
+It has a dedicated role called the Director of Happiness, who is tasked with ensuring employees are offered benefits such as access to holiday homes and weekly bonuses and lottery draws.

-The business operates with an Upside-Down Management system, which gives colleagues the authority to do everything they can to deliver great service.
-The company’s management teams and Timpson House are set up to support their customer-facing colleagues in the shops.
+The company also pays employees a bonus for exceeding targets and gives them the day off work for events such as their birthday, their child's first day at school, the birth of their grandchild, and the death of their pet.
+The business operates with an "Upside-Down" management system, which gives employees the authority to do whatever they feel will deliver great service to customers.
+The company's management teams and Timpson House are set up to support their customer-facing colleagues in the shops.
+In 2007, Timpson launched the year-long "Dream Come True" programme, which spent £1 million paying for employees' eye surgeries, reuniting them with their families, and sending them on trips to Australia.

-In 2007, Timpson launched the "Dream Come True" programme for colleagues, which over 12 months spend £1m paying for eye operations, reunited families and sent colleagues on trips to Australia.
+The company is well known for its policy of employing ex-convicts, who make up more than 10% of its workforce, and it runs pre-release training in several prisons.
+This is part of its focus on recruiting marginalised groups within society, and the business works with EFFRR to provide training and employment opportunities.

-The company has a policy of employing ex-offenders across the group, over 10% of its workforce, and runs pre-release training in several prisons.
-The Timpson Foundation specialises in the recruitment of marginalised groups within society, and the business works with EFFRR to provide training and employment opportunities.
+Timpson is certified as an accredited Fair Tax Mark business and was named as one of the UK's top 10 biggest taxpayers by The Times in 2023.